Creating, engaging and nurturing dialogue with all our stakeholders is vital to us

 Quantitative stakeholder survey

 To enhance our understanding of our stakeholders, we also talk first-hand with associations, NGOs and task groups to hear their concerns and to search together for ways to solve societal problems.
-In 2015 we organised a new edition of the stakeholder debate where Johan Thijs and Thomas Leysen presented the Report to Society and answered to questions and remarks of the stakeholders.
-Find here the presentation and report.
-In 2016, we organised a stakeholder debate to present and discuss our renewed sustainability approach.
+In 2017 we organised a new edition of the stakeholder debate where Johan Thijs and Thomas Leysen gave a clear view on how KBC fulfills its role in society and where they also answered to questions and remarks of the stakeholders.

 Each year, for instance, we organise the ‘Employee Engagement' survey in which our employees are questioned extensively on all aspects of working at KBC.
 The survey’s findings are incorporated in our HR policy so that we can improve on the specific points brought to our notice.